Education Counts

 Attendance is linked to both student wellbeing and to attainment.

-Student wellbeing is a key priority of the education system.
-Our education insights studies3 confirm that attending school regularly predicts the best outcomes for wellbeing on average.
-The Ministry found that reports by 15-year-old students of skipping a greater number of days in the previous fortnight of school predicted worse average outcomes relating to schoolwork-related anxiety, sense of belonging, bullying, racism and motivation,
+Student wellbeing is a key priority for the education system.
+Ministry of Education insights studies [2] show that attending school and kura regularly is, on average, associated with more positive wellbeing outcomes.
+Ministry analysis found that 15-year-old students who reported skipping a greater number of days of school in the previous fortnight reported worse outcomes on average for a number of measures of wellbeing; schoolwork-related anxiety, sense of belonging, exposure to bullying, motivation and experiences of teacher unfairness.

 Numerator:

-The total number of students who have attended more than 90% of all school time in Term 2, from students enrolled for 30% or more of Term 2, and where time is measured in half-days.
+The total number of students who have attended more than 90% of all school time in the term, from students enrolled for 20% or more of the term, and where time is measured in half-days.

 Denominator:

-The total number of students enrolled for 30% of the eligible half-days or more during Term 2, in each year, except 2020.
+The total number of students enrolled for 20% of the eligible half-days or more during the term, in each year, except 2020.
 In 2020 students need only be enrolled for 1 half-day during Term 2, due to students learning from home during COVID-19 Alert Levels 3 and 4.

-Using the same half-days measure, irregular absence means students attended school more than 80% and up to 90% of term 2, moderate absence means students attended more than 70% and up to 80% and chronic absence means students attended 70% or less of the available school days.
+Using the same half-days measure, irregular absence means students attended school more than 80% and up to 90% of the term, moderate absence means students attended more than 70% and up to 80% and chronic absence means students attended 70% or less of the available school days.

 Numerator:

-The total time of students who were absent from school in Term 2, where time is measured in minutes.
+The total time of students who were absent from school in the term, where time is measured in minutes.

 Denominator:

-The total time expected in school for all students enrolled during Term 2, in each year.
+The total time expected in school for all students enrolled during the term, in each year.

 Absences can be justified or unjustified: